An innovative influence in music and broadcasting arrived aboard the Galaxy this week, in the shape of John Peel

 mish-mash of blues and psychedelia, The Perfumed Garden, did not begin

-for 'Look' cooking film and 'Green Shield stamps', but a great audio clip on
+for 'Look' cooking film and 'Green Shield stamps', but a great audio clip from that period reveals that he did do so.
+In an extract from

-the three-till-six show on Saturday, July 1st, during which Peelie has problems
+the three-till-six show on Saturday, July 1st, Peelie has problems

 with an uncomfortable chair, memorably describing it as, "Designed to be capable